-E Melodic Minor scale
+E Melodic Minor

-E Melodic Minor scale for guitar presented by diagram.
+E Melodic Minor scale for guitar.

 The E Melodic Minor is a seven-note scale.
 Colored circles mark the tones in the fingerboard diagram, with darker color highlighting the root notes.
 In the two-octave pattern, the first root note is on the 6th string, 12th fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.

 The main three-note and four-note chords that are related to this scale are the following:

 The tones in these chords correspond to the tones of the E Melodic Minor scale in which Em is the tonic triad.